 A few weeks ago was moving day.
 With the help of hub’s brothers, all the heavy equipment was brought over from my old studio in my Mom’s basement.
 My craft studio is still not totally unpacked and done, but I couldn’t wait to show you the reveal.
 Here is what we started with in the basement….

+What better way to immortalize my husband, than with a paint chip portrait of himself?
 As a painter, my husband had amassed a huge collection of old paint chips and defunct paint decks.
 I also had a growing collection that I held onto from years of renovating and flipping houses.
-I was curious to see what one could do to recycle paint chips, so I did a Pinterest search and I came across a portrait of Marilyn Monroe done completely with paint chips.
-The light bulb went off: what better way to immortalize my husband, than with a paint chip portrait of himself!

 We ran into a problem with our kitchen design when we couldn’t fit two pantries along the fridge wall due to traffic flow issues.
 Our renovator changed the plan on us and left us with an awkward blank spot to fill at the entry to our kitchen.
 Not only was it ugly to look at, but the lack of a pantry left us terribly short of storage space!

 Ikea’s Stenstorp kitchen cart seemed like a great solution, but I wasn’t a fan of the open storage.
 I wanted extra drawer space to hold things like my kitchen knives and towels, however, I didn’t want to permanently alter the cart in case I ever wanted to convert it back one day.
 Friend to the rescue: the solution was to build a removable two drawer unit that simply slips in and sits on the top shelf.
 I liken this project to the ‘Turducken’ of Ikea hacks: the removable drawer unit is two boxes within a box that sits between the two rails within the top portion of the cart!